akeneo/pim-api-docs/content/rest-api/permissions.md

 1. In the `Users` tab, select the [API user you created earlier](/documentation/authentication.html#api-user-creation).
 ![API user in the user group](/img/rest-api/my-erp-user-in-group.png)
 1. Then, navigate to the `Settings/Categories` menu, if you want to benefit from permissions on categories, otherwise jump to step 9.
-1. For each category you want to hide from your API calls, enter the `Permissions` tab.
+1. For each category you want to hide from your REST API calls, enter the `Permissions` tab.
 1. Remove the group you just created from the `Allowed to view products`, `Allowed to edit products` and `Allowed to own products` inputs.
 Don't forget to click on the `Save` button.
 ![Permissions for hide mode](/img/rest-api/hide-permission-mode.png)
 1. Then, navigate to the `Settings/Locales` menu, if you want to benefit from permissions on locales, otherwise jump to step 10.
-1. For each locale you want to hide from your API calls, enter the `Permissions` tab.
+1. For each locale you want to hide from your REST API calls, enter the `Permissions` tab.
 1. Remove the group you just created from the `Allowed to view information` and `Allowed to edit information` inputs.
 Don't forget to click on the `Save` button.
 1. Then, navigate to the `Settings/Attribute groups` menu.
-1. For each locale you want to hide from your API calls, enter the `Permissions` tab.
+1. For each locale you want to hide from your REST API calls, enter the `Permissions` tab.
 1. Remove the group you just created from the `Allowed to view attributes` and `Allowed to edit attributes` inputs.
 Don't forget to click on the `Save` button.

 That's it! :tada: